 Once in the region, neutrophils recognise the foreign body and begin phagocytosis, the process whereby the pathogen is engulfed and contained with a phagosome.
-The phagosome is then destroyed via oxygen-independent mechanisms (e.g. lysozymes), or oxygen-dependent mechanisms (e.g. free radical formation).
+The phagosome is then destroyed via oxygen-independent (e.g. lysozymes) or oxygen-dependent (e.g. free radical formation) mechanisms.

 Following the process of acute inflammation, there are several possible results:

 - Complete resolution – with total repair and destruction of the insult

 - Fibrosis and scar formation – occurs in cases of significant inflammation

 - Chronic inflammation – from a persisting insult

 - Formation of an abscess

 An abscess is a localised collection of pus surrounded by granulation tissue.
 Pus contains necrotic tissue with suspended dead and viable neutrophils and dead pathogens.
 It forms when the primary insult is a pyogenic bacterium and extensive tissue necrosis occurs.

 The initial inflammatory exudate forces the tissue apart, leaving a centre of necrotic tissue with the neutrophils and pathogens.
 Over time, the acute inflammation will cease and, if not surgically drained, the abscess will be replaced by scar tissue.

 An abscess can be a source for systemic dissemination of a pathogen, with the abscess acting as a harbour for the infection.
-It can also cause continually rising pressures within the tissue, resulting in pain and damage to local structures.
+It can also cause continually rising pressures within the tissue, resulting in pain and destruction of local structures.